top of page

 Method:

-This is a two-group, randomized wait-list control trial, in which Game-Play participants (N=95) played Shadow’s Edge daily for six consecutive weeks while the Wait-list Comparison group (N=82) had no study procedures.
-Participants completed standardized, self-report measures of identity formation, life meaning and purpose, positive affect, and benefit-finding.
-ANCOVA was used to assess group differences at the post-intervention, controlling for baseline levels of each outcome.
+Two-group, randomized wait-list control trial.
+Game-Play participants (N=95) played daily for six weeks while the Wait-list Comparison group (N=82) had no study procedures.
+Participants completed self-report measures of identity formation, life meaning and purpose, positive affect, and benefit-finding.

 Outcome: